nidhidhamnani/seq2seq/README.md

 ## Acknowledgements

-Some part of the code comes from the pytorch-seq2seq repository [here](https://github.com/bentrevett/pytorch-seq2seq)
+Some part of the code come from the pytorch-seq2seq repository [here](https://github.com/bentrevett/pytorch-seq2seq)